marioroy/clearmod/README.md

 kernel-backed Wine.
 The Edge, Main, and RT variants include le9's patchset, providing anon and clean file pages protection under memory pressure.

+In March 2024, I added support to build Clear's native kernel with BORE, and enable preemption.

 ## Preparation and configuration

 Install build-essential bundles or prerequisites for building the kernel.